Patbenmi/Yellow-Patch/readme.md

 That's when it hit me: *whenever I walk my dog, I purposefully avoided her lawn.
 Why not create a game that documented her struggles with the neighborhood dogs?* Most of the dogs in the neighborhood small toy-sized dogs, with a significant portion of them being Pomeranians.
 The game simply came together.

 ## Approach
 In the beginning, I wanted everything to generate in one page.
-I quickly found that abhorrent.
+I quickly found that abhorrent. so I decided to create several pages - an introduction page, a game page, and a win & lose page.
+To be honest, my project is a bunch of DOM manipulator functions and conditional statements.
+Embedded functions are something that I feel that I've become better at understanding and utilizing.

 ## Outstanding Bugs that need to be fixed
 Currently there is a lag in the code between when the winning number is acheived and when the win function is implemented.
 That is something that I want to work on but, at current, I am unable to figure out on my own.